mozilla/PRESC/docs/ROADMAP.md

 Stability of methodology
 ------------------------

 While models are generally selected to maximize some measure of performance, the final choice of model also carries an inherent dependence on the methodology used to train it.
 For example, if a different train-test split were used, the final model would likely be slightly different.
 These analyses measure the effects of methodological choices on model performance, with the goal of minimizing them.

-TODO: when to apply
+Note that, for any of these approaches which uses resampling to estimate variability, computation cost needs to be taken into account as a part of the design.

+__Application scope:__ These generally require a model specification and training set, and can be applied post-hoc (to assess error in reported results) or prior to training (to help select methodology, using an assumed prior model choice).

 ### Train-test splitting